deanmchris/Schemey/doc/source/What is schemey.rst

 Schemey was created for self educational purposes.
 After having become interested in language design, I decided that I wanted to implement a functional interpreter/compiler for an already existing  language.
-I had already many times before to implement one, some for custom languages others for already existing languages.
-This time however, I was determined to stick with this project, and finish out not matter how long it took.
+I had already tried many times before to implement one, some for custom languages others for already existing languages.
+This time however, I was determined to stick with this project, and finish it out not matter how long it took.

 I learned several different things during the project, such as: